 Fold and Sort Immediately

-Laundry is less overwhelming when you fold and place laundry in designated baskets after each load.
+Laundry is less overwhelming when you fold and place laundry in designated baskets immediately after each load.

 Don’t Stress Over Socks